OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

     - splitting articles into sections and sections into individual articles
     - mark-up of authors with `<byline>`
 2. Text-image linking: while the links to the facsimiles can be automatically generated for each issue, establishing page breaks (`<pb>`) must be done manually for all 6.000+ of them

+# The journal *al-Muqtabas*

+Muḥammad Kurd ʿAlī published the monthly journal *al-Muqtabas* between 1906 and 1914(1916).
+The publication schedule followed the Muslim *hijrī* calendar and in the journal's third year (1908) publication moved from Cairo to Damascus after the Young Turk Revolution.

+In addition to the original edition, at least one reprint appeared: In 1992 Dār Ṣādir in Beirut published a facsimile edition, which is entirely unmarked as such but for the information on the binding itself.
+Checking this reprint against the original, it appeared to be a facsimile reprint: pagination, font, layout --- everything is identical.
+But as Samir Seikaly remarked in 1981 that he used "two separate compilations of *al-Muqtabas* [...] in this study" there must be at least one other print edition that I have not yet seen.^[{Seikaly 1981@128}]

 # Digital imagery